 You can test a script using the Run command, which is available in the Script Editor toolbar and menu.
-The run command will execute a single function in one of your scripts.
-The function it runs is called the target.
+The run command can execute a specific function in one of your scripts, or an entire script.
+What the Run command is set to run is called the target.

 - If you use the Run command without setting a target first, you will be prompted to set a target.
 The selected target will persist until you use the Set Target command to change it.

 - The target script and function is also used by the Debug command.